Moisés Mosquera

-Moisés Castillo Mosquera (born 24 May 2001) is a Colombian professional footballer who plays as a centre-back for Mexican club FC Juárez.
+Moisés Castillo Mosquera (born 24 May 2001) is a Colombian professional footballer who plays as a centre-back for Sporting Kansas City in Major League Soccer.

 Career

 Mosquera signed his first professional contract with Marítimo on 14 August 2020.
 He began his senior career with their reserves, before being sidelined by an injury in April 2021.
 He made his professional debut with Marítimo in a 2–1 Primeira Liga win over Portimonense on 9 January 2022.

 On 8 August 2023, Marítimo announced the permanent transfer of Mosquera to Liga MX side FC Juárez, for an undisclosed fee, reported to be around €1.5 million.

+On 2 July 2026, Mosquera signed with Sporting Kansas City for a fee reported to be around €3.6 million.